🌲Fine PineView Test Lab

 The Quick Answer

-Choose pine if you want a lower-tracking litter with a dry, absorbent workflow.
-Choose tofu if you want a softer, clumping litter that feels closer to the daily scoop routine many cats already know.
+Choose pine if you want lower tracking and a drier sifting routine.
+Choose tofu if you want a clumping texture that stays closer to clay on transition difficulty.

 Why Pine Wins